George Washington's crossing of the Delaware River: Planning the attack

 Washington was considering some form of bold maneuver since arriving in Pennsylvania.
-With the arrival of Sullivan's and Gates' forces and the influx of militia companies, he felt the time was finally right for some sort of action.

 Washington first considered an attack on the southernmost British positions near Mount Holly, where a Continental Army militia force had gathered.
 He sent his adjutant Joseph Reed to meet with Samuel Griffin, the militia's commander.
 Reed arrived in Mount Holly on December 22, and found Griffin to be ill and his men in relatively poor condition, but willing to undertake some form of military diversion.
 They did this at the Battle of Iron Works Hill the next day, drawing the Hessians at Bordentown far enough south that they would be unable to come to the assistance of the Trenton garrison.
 The intelligence gathered by Reed and others led Washington to abandon the idea of attacking at Mount Holly, and he began focusing instead on targeting the Hessian garrison in Trenton.

 On December 23, Washington announced to his staff that he had decided to attack Trenton just prior to sunrise on December 26.
 Washington told Reed that "dire necessity" justified the risky assault, which included the logistically complicated task of crossing the Delaware River.

 Washington's final plan included plans for three crossings of the river, with his troops, the largest contingent, to lead the attack on Trenton.
 A second column under Cadwalader was to cross at Dunk's Ferry and create a diversion to the south.
 A third column under Brigadier General James Ewing was to cross at Trenton Ferry and hold the bridge across the Assunpink Creek, just south of Trenton, in order to prevent the enemy's escape by that route.
 Once Trenton was secure, the combined Continental Army would move against the British posts in Princeton and New Brunswick.
 A planned fourth crossing, by men provided by General Israel Putnam to assist Cadwalader, was aborted after Putnam indicated that he did not feel he had enough men fit for such a military operation.